 I’m a PhD student in Computer Science at the Networks and Mobile Systems Group (NMS) of MIT’s Computer Science & Artificial Intelligence Lab (CSAIL).
 My research is focused on Computer Networks and Networked Systems.
 I’m advised by Prof. Hari Balakrishnan and Prof. Mohammad Alizadeh.
 Prior to that, I received my B.S. in Computer Science at Peking University.

 I love designing and building systems that are robust, performant, and easy to use.
 Occasionally I write about what I do in my blog.
 When away from the keyboard, I enjoy hiking, cycling and travelling.
 Plus, I am a licensed amateur radio operator.
 My callsign is BH1UNB.
 Check out my profile in the QRZ.com database.

-Our paper BackCam: Wireless Computer Vision Using Commodity Devices (authors: Colleen Josephson, Lei Yang, Pengyu Zhang, Sachin Katti) was accepted into IPSN 2019.
-We opensourced both its hardware and software as a platform for future research on practical Backscatter systems.
+Our paper BackCam: Wireless Computer Vision Using Commodity Devices (authors: Colleen Josephson, Lei Yang, Pengyu Zhang, Sachin Katti) was published at IPSN 2019.
+We opensourced the hardware and the software as a platform for future research on practical Backscatter systems.
 Check it out!